NICHOLAS85/z-a-eval/README.md

 A Zsh-Zinit annex (i.e. an extension) that provides functionality, which allows to:

-  1. Cache the output of arbitrarily slow command output to speed up shell startup time
+  1. Cache the output of arbitrarily slow initialization command to speed up shell startup time.

 ## Installation